rinalds98/destination-unknown/README.md

     - I also confirmed that my website is fully accessible to people who are visually impaired or use screen readers.
     ![Lighthouse Check](assets/images/lighthousereport.png)

+## **Manual Testing**
+The Following was tested manually and passed:

+- **Username Input**
+    - By adding a username it gets stored in local storage until the end of the quiz where the username is displayed.
+- **Buttons**
+    - Start Quiz button works as intended.
+Changes from the start screen to the game screen.
+    - The answer buttons work as designed giving the user feedback if they got the correct or incorrect answer.
+    - In the game over screen, the retry button works as intended resetting back to the first quiz question.
+- **javascript**
+    - When the user gets to the final quiz question, after answering it automatically brings the user to the game over screen.
+    - The score is being tracked accurately.

+Deployment
+=

+**The site was deployed to GitHub pages.
+The steps to deploy are as follows:**
+- In the GitHub repository, navigate to the Settings tab and on the left side menu click 'Pages'
+- Select 'Deploy From Branch' and from the 'branch' option select 'Main' and click 'Save'
+- Once it has been saved.
+A link will be provided to access the completed Website.

+The live link can be found here [Desination Unknown](https://rinalds98.github.io/destination-unknown/ "Destination Unknown").

 Technologies Used
 =